SubinJung-CS/DataScience-LearningAnalytics/README.md

 - `CSC8631_MOOC_report.Rmd`: This file is located in `reports` directory and have a content of main report.
 - `CSC8631_Reflective Report.pdf`: This file is located in `reports` directory and have a content of reflective report.

+## About
+This project uses CRISP-DM to structure the investigation and ProjectTemplate to structure the analysis.
+The details can be found in the report.